TDECU Stadium: Year by year

-Top 20 TDECU Stadium Crowds
+Top 25 TDECU Stadium Crowds

 Rankings are from the AP Poll released prior to the game.

-Milestones & Notable Games
+Milestones & Notable Games at TDECU

+Rankings are from the AP Poll released prior to the game.

 Other events

 In addition to major college football, TDECU Stadium hosts several high school football games each year, both regular season and playoffs.
 The University of Houston holds commencement exercises at TDECU Stadium each May.
 In 2015, actor Matthew McConaughey (whose father played college football at UH) gave the keynote address.
 Astronaut Scott Kelly delivered the 2016 address, while Arnold Schwarzenegger gave the 2017 commencement.

-Additionally, until 2017, UH students celebrated Frontier Fiesta each Spring at TDECU Stadium and surrounding parking lots.
+Additionally, UH students celebrated Frontier Fiesta each Spring at TDECU Stadium and surrounding parking lots.
 Frontier Fiesta is the University of Houston's oldest and proudest tradition.
 Established in 1940, it began as a festival to promote UH when the university first moved from downtown Houston to its present location.
 With the construction of the new indoor practice facility, this tradition was moved across campus to the parking lot next to the East Parking Garage.